korovamilk/osmcwireguard/README.md

 osmc@osmc:~$ sudo apt install iproute2 resolvconf wireguard-dkms wireguard-tools wireguard
 ```

-After updating kernel, repeat `2.` and:
+If you update the kernel, you need to repeat step `2.` and:

 ```console
 osmc@osmc:~$ sudo dpkg-reconfigure wireguard-dkms